Section 368 Corridor Study

 - During regional reviews, the agencies could focus on identifying over-utilized corridors.
 On-the-ground field inspections and review of official government land records could also be conducted as part of future regional reviews.

-- The BLM and FS should explore opportunities to improve corridor connectivity across administrative jurisdictions.
-For instance, the BLM and FS could collaborate with Reclamation to identify and designate corridors across Reclamation-administered land to connect with existing designated segments.
+- The BLM and USFS should explore opportunities to improve corridor connectivity across administrative jurisdictions.
+For instance, the BLM and USFS could collaborate with Reclamation to identify and designate corridors across Reclamation-administered land to connect with existing designated segments.
 This can also be applicable to other Federal and State agencies where gaps in corridors prevent corridor use.

 - For non-Section 368 corridors, there may be less consistency in siting and evaluation of proposed energy transport projects crossing Federal lands since the IOPs are not currently required for siting projects in non-Section 368 corridors.
 The agencies could potentially explore this further during regional corridor reviews.